cga-garcia/EasyCA/README.md

 - Create a proper CA structure
 - Supports different types of sertificates : root / intermediate / server / client
 - Supports certificate extensions to add email / domain (for SSL) in the certificates
-- Exports your certificates in multiple formats : PEM / DER / PKCS12 (for Windows)
+- Exports certificates in multiple formats : PEM / DER / PKCS12 (for Windows)

 ## Dependencies